kaitmore/sonify/README.md

 A module that allows you to sonify timeseries data.
 The Sonify class will scale your data to a given pitch range and song length, and then allow you play it in the browser using the Web Audio API.

+The duration of a note is calculated by measuring the time between two data points.
+This is then scaled to the timeframe provided by `songLength`.
+You can optionally set `staticRythm: true` to disregard timestamps and give each data point an equal note length.

 ## Usage

 ```javascript